 Intermediate algebra 1 course 1

-General psychology
+General psychology 3 quarter credits

-General chemistry -
+General chemistry

 (allied health level with lab) 4 quarter credits

-1 Intermediate algebra is pre-college level •
+1 Intermediate algebra is pre-college level.

 Doctoral applicants must have a background in the basic sciences that is comparable to Bastyr University's master's curriculum.
 Upon review of past coursework, applicants may be asked to take a higher level science course or complete a competency exam.
 The minimum GPA for any past college-level education is a 2.50.